 The Dental Bookstore is located on the third floor of the Administration Building.
 The bookstore carries a full line of LSUSD insignia clothing, gift items, and dental instruments and supplies.
 The bookstore offers a variety of services, including orders for books, scrubs, and cap and gown orders for graduation.
-The bookstore also operates as a convenience store with assorted snacks, drinks, postage stamps, greeting cards and balloon bouquets.
+The bookstore also operates as a convenience store with assorted snacks, drinks, and postage stamps.